SELMA-project/youtube-audio-data/README.md

 ```
 #### number of manually created (hopefully by human) subtitles per channel
 * counts of `vtt`-files written by `--all-subs` arg of yt-dlp
-* seems `--all-subs` is not really download ALL subtitles, but just manually created one (excluding youtube-generated ones)
+* seems `--all-subs` is not really downloading ALL subtitles, but just manually created one (excluding youtube-generated ones)
 * quality of subtitles completely upto the users/channels -> needs to be estimated somehow
 ```shell
 du -a YOUTUBE_info_jsons | rg "\.vtt" | cut -d/ -f2 | sort | uniq -c | sort -nr